 At Desert Hills, we believe that treatment should be strengths-based and should be centered solely on clients and their families.
-We train, facility wide, on the Nurtured Heart Approach in order to provide all of our clients and their families with inner wealth and opportunities to grow.
+We work to provide all of our clients and their families with inner wealth and opportunities to grow.
 It is our mission to provide high quality, comprehensive behavior and mental health services to children, adolescents, and their families.
 Treatment is provided through a continuum of care, ranging from sub-acute residential treatment to community-based programs.
 All of our services are individualized, culturally sensitive, and centered on clients and their parents/guardians.
 The clinical emphasis is placed on assessment, treatment planning, discharge, and aftercare planning.
 The overall goal of our treatment center is to prepare clients for a successful future at home, at school, and within the community.

 Types of Treatment Offered at Desert Hills

 Here at our treatment center, we have 10 distinct units, each of which has its own unique treatment that is designed specifically to address the needs of various populations.
 Each unit follows a chief modality throughout their treatment, which coincides with the needs of the patients on that particular unit.
 Our treatment center strives to use evidence-based treatment modalities on every unit to ensure that patients and their families have the highest likelihood of obtaining long-term, successful outcomes.
 The services that our center provides its patients is described in more detail below: